craftercms/docs/source/by-role/developer/index.rst

    git ignore file to verify the content you're committing is not being ignored.

 ..
-Smaller topics that are needed but not sure how to represent/wrap these yet
+TODO Smaller topics that are needed but not sure how to represent/wrap these yet
     .. asset-processing